 I’d identified a commercial building as a potentially good location for placing a hotspot.
 It was high (40′ or so), near a busy highway (the 5, an interstate freeway that connects Mexico to Canada along the West Coast of the US), and near a busy border.
 The San Ysidro border crossing is the fourth busiest land border crossing in the world, and well within the coverage range of this setup.

-The surrounding area was mostly flat.
-To the east there’s a slight rise which would block some RF waves, though they’d have plenty of distance to spread out and bend around it by the time they got there.
-I ran an RF simulation on Helium.Vision (preferred choice for pro deployments) and it looked pretty darn good with the 4.1 dBi, MP Antenna’s yet-unreleased model.
+The surrounding area is mostly flat.
+To the east there’s a slight rise which would block some RF waves, though they’d have plenty of distance to spread out and possibly bounce around it by the time they got there.
+I ran an RF simulation on Helium.Vision (preferred choice for pro deployments, learn how to use it here) and it looked pretty darn good with a 3 dBi HNtenna.

 Nearby was mostly commercial and mixed use, not super dense residential.
 The area in general didn’t have many hotspots in it.
 That density and type of real estate is good for providing needed coverage and not getting clipped by Transmit Reward Scaling.